TAGBASE

 Field Type Notes

-id string tag_-prefixed, assigned by the platform.
+id string tag_-prefixed, assigned by the platform and returned at creation.

 protocol string Required at creation.
 The tag protocol to provision (see below).